ShujiaHuang/liusylab.org/content/authors/about-lab/_index.md

 ---
 # Display name
-name: Creatively integrating statistical human genetics and bioinformatics to elucidate  disease mechanisms and facilitate new therapeutics
+title: Creatively integrating statistical human genetics and bioinformatics to elucidate  disease mechanisms and facilitate new therapeutics

 # Username (this should match the folder name and the name on publications)
 authors:
-  - Siyang Liu's Lab
+  - Siyang Liu Lab

 # Is this the primary user of the site?
 superuser: false